Skip to main content

 What to do: Deploy drift detection, set up automated retraining triggers, and validate that the retraining pipeline produces models that pass the evaluation pipeline before reaching production.

-Why it matters: Without automated monitoring and retraining, model degradation goes unnoticed until users complain — at which point trust is already damaged.
+Why it matters: Without automated monitoring and retraining, model degradation goes unnoticed until users complain.
+At which point trust is already damaged.

 When to Use This Template